-Pacific salmon species vary in terms of their life cycles.
+The Pacific salmon life cycle depends on the species.
 Some spend hardly any time in natal streams; some spend years.
 Some mature at two years of age; some mature at five.
 Some live for only a couple of years; others live for ten.
-And some, like Steelhead and Cutthroat, can even spawn more than once.
+And some, like Steelhead and Cutthroat, can spawn more than once.

-Despite all this variation, we can still make some general observations about the life stages of salmon.
+Despite these variations, we can still make some general observations about the life stages of salmon.

 All Pacific salmon are anadromous, which means they start in freshwater (streams, lakes, rivers, etc.), migrate to the ocean, then return home to spawn and die.

 Adult spawners often journey for hundreds of miles to return to the waters their parents spawned in, and where they themselves were born.